cornelius/project-myself/README.md

 ## Contact

+Project MySelf is started and maintained by Cornelius Schumacher.
 If you want to join in, have questions, or want to discuss the project, please don't hesitate to [contact me](mailto:schumacher@kde.org).